-The Company's 3D facial recognition and identification products are currently available for sale.
+The Company's 3D facial recognition and identification products are currently available for sale and the Company has begun accepting pre-orders on its Mobile Bio Wocket.
 The Company recognizes revenue in connection with the sale of these products when persuasive evidence of an arrangement exists, the service has been rendered or product delivery has occurred, the price is fixed or readily determinable and collectability of the sale is reasonably assured.
+As of June 30, 2014, the Company has received \$80,018 in customer deposits in connection with pre-orders of its MobileBio Wocket.

 The Company requires all of its product sales to be supported by evidence of a sale transaction that clearly indicates the selling price to the customer, shipping terms and payment terms.
 Evidence of an arrangement generally consists of a contract or purchase order approved by the customer.
 The Company recognizes revenue at the time in which it receives a confirmation that the goods were either tendered at their destination, when shipped "FOB destination," or transferred to a shipping agent, when shipped "FOB shipping point."
 Delivery to the customer is deemed to have occurred when the customer takes title to the product.
 Generally, title passes to the customer upon shipment, but could occur when the customer receives the product based on the terms of the agreement with the customer.
-The selling prices of all goods that the Company sells are fixed, and agreed to with the customer, prior to shipment.
+The prices of all goods that the Company sells are fixed and agreed to with the customer prior to shipment.

 In the event a sale is made to a customer under circumstances in which collectability is not reasonably assured, the Company either requires the customer to remit payment prior to shipment or defers recognition of the revenue until payment is received.
-The Company maintains a reserve for amounts which may not be collectible due to risk of credit losses.
+The Company maintains a reserve for amounts that may not be collectible due to risk of credit losses.